Random infinite ideal angled graphs and ideal hyperbolic polyhedra: Abstract

 Given an infinite ideal polyhedron $\mathcal P$ in the hyperbolic space $\mathbb{H}^3$, the boundaries of the hyperbolic planes containing their faces form an infinite ideal circle packing (abbr.
 ICP) on the sphere $\partial_{\infty}\mathbb{H}^3$ with the dual combinatorial type of $\mathcal P$, and the dihedral angles between the faces are equal to the exterior intersection angles between the circles.
 Therefore, an infinite $\IIP$ $\mathcal P$ corresponds to a weighted planar infinite graph \((G,\Theta)\), called an ideal angled graph (abbr. $\IIA$), where \(G\) is the dual \(1\)-skeleton of $\mathcal P$ and \(\Theta:E(G)\to(0,\pi)\) gives the dihedral angles of $\mathcal P$.
 Such graphs are ideally circle packed either in \(\C\) (which is called $\ICP$-parabolic) or in the unit disk \(\D\) (which is called $\ICP$-hyperbolic), but not the both, resulting in a uniformization of the underlying polyhedral geometry.

 For unimodular random \(\IIA\), we establish an \(\ICP\) analog of the dichotomy theorem of Angel-Hutchcroft-Nachmias-Ray \cite{AHNR16,map}.
-Specifically, the character \(T(\rho):=\sum_{e\ni\rho}\Theta_e\) of an $\IIA$, introduced in \cite{LLS25}, determines its \(\ICP\) type: the graph is a.s.\ \(\ICP\)-parabolic if and only if \(\E[T(\rho)]=2\pi\).
+Specifically, the geometric characteristic number \(T(\rho)=2\pi-\sum_{e\ni\rho}\Theta_e\) of an $\IIA$ determines its \(\ICP\) type: the graph is a.s.\ \(\ICP\)-parabolic iff \(\E[T(\rho)]=0\).
 In the \(\ICP\)-hyperbolic case, the simple random walk converges a.s.\ to \(\partial\D\) with positive hyperbolic speed.
-Moreover, the geometric, Poisson, Martin, and Gromov boundaries coincide, extending the boundary theory of Angel-Barlow-Gurevich-Nachmias \cite{ABGN16} and Hutchcroft-Peres \cite{HP17} beyond triangulations to cellular decompositions.
+Moreover, the geometric, Poisson, Martin boundaries coincide, extending the boundary theory of Angel-Barlow-Gurevich-Nachmias \cite{ABGN16} and Hutchcroft-Peres \cite{HP17} beyond triangulations to cellular decompositions.
 As a corollary of the aforementioned $\IIP/\IIA$ duality, we obtain the systematic characterizations of the random $\IIP$.
-To develop our theory, we strengthen and refine the Ring Lemma of Ge-Yu-Zhou \cite{GeIIP1} for $\ICP$, which provides quantitative local control of the packing geometry.
-This key estimate makes it possible to extend the boundary theory beyond triangulations.